bbergamim/bbergamim/README.md

 <h3>Hi, I’m Bruno Bergamim! ✌</h3>

-I work in Toyota Motors Corporation over 17 years as Production and Project Engineering Coordinator (last 5 years in this position) based in Indaiatuba - São Paulo - Brazil.
+I’m graduatted in Cumputer Sciences since 2012 and I work in Toyota Motors Corporation over 17 years as Production and Project Engineering Coordinator (last 5 years in this position) based in Indaiatuba/São Paulo - Brazil.

 In my free hours, I work as a full-stack web developer and currently I have been studying Python and Machine Learning. 🤖